 We first attempted to enter the Nuba Mountains in 2014, but were shopped short of Sudan’s border at a place called Yida.
 At the time, Yida was populated by approximately 10,000 Nuban refugees.

 The state of Darfur is located in the southwestern part of Sudan and is populated by three primary people groups.
-One such group is a tribe of nomadic herdsmen and women known as the Rezeigat to much of the world, and the Janjaweed to the Dinka people, their neighbors in the south.
-The Janjaweed are a tribe of nomadic herdsmen and women, whose name translates to “devil on horseback,” a name descriptive of the atrocities they've committed throughout the years.
+One such group is a tribe of nomadic herdsmen and women known as the Rezeigat.
+The Dinka are their neighbors to the south and in recent years these two people groups have been writing a redemption story.

 THE EVANGELISM PROJECT

-In 2015, Answering the Call partnered with Man of Peace, James Akol, and began working toward a self-supportive evangelism project to the Janjaweed.
+In 2015, Answering the Call partnered with Man of Peace, James Akol, and began working toward a self-supportive evangelism project to their Darfurian neighbors.